 In 2019, 60 musicians attended from 25 countries and we programmed more than 130 works.

 - The concert repertoire for the main Concerts Series will be determined by applicants’ choices and the constellation of musicians who take part in the festival.

 - The Director contacts all applicants well in advance to discuss concert repertoire, allowing preparation time.

-- There will be four concerts each day for students to perform in, including Lunchtime Informal Concerts, Afternoon Baroque Concerts, 6 o’Clock Duo Concerts in the and 8 o’Clock Concerts in the Chapel.
+- There will be four concerts each day for students to perform in, including: 1.
+00 Lunchtime Informal Concerts in the Llewellyn Room, in which students apply to perform during the festival, 4.00 Afternoon Baroque Concerts, 6.O’Clock Duo Concerts in the Llewellyn Room and 8 O’Clock Concerts in the Chapel.

 - Some concerts are video-recorded professionally.

 Former Principal flute of the Royal Philharmonic Orchestra.
 Chamber musician and recording artists.
 Member of the London Chamber Music Groups, Debussy Ensemble and Instrumental Quintet of London.
 Professor of Flute, Royal College of Music, London.
 Adjunct Professor of Flute Trinity Laban Conservatoire of Music and Dance, London.
 Founder and Director of the British Isles Music Festival.